LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 Please note that the single or double **quotation marks** ensure that the whitespace in the path is treated as valid.

-Then, run `lphybeast.bat` on a Windows terminal like this:
+Alternatively, run `lphybeast.bat` on a Windows terminal like this:

 ```dos
 # go to the subfolder containing lphy script